Arthur-Brouwers/ArthurBrouwersS4AI/Documentation/Evaluations/Evaluation 2.md

 <table>
   <tr>
     <th><strong>Learning Outcome</strong></th>
-    <td>"You use software tooling and methodology that continuously monitors and improve the software quality during software development."</td>
+    <td>"You are able to use findings from data analysis to preprocess data, apply machine learning algorithms and evaluate the quality and usefulness of produced models, for a defined domain."</td>
   </tr>
   <tr>
     <th><strong>Proficiency Rating</strong></th>